PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **Architectural rationale**:

-The unconditional bypass correctly models the musical reality that **tied notes are the same note continuing**.
+The unconditional bypass correctly models the musical reality that **tied notes are the same note continuing** (Hz equivalence).
 The tie itself guarantees pitch identity - there is no need to verify this by checking remembered state.
 State matching would be defensive programming that solves the wrong problem: the right place to validate tied note consistency is at tie creation (data model layer), not during rendering (formatting layer).

+**Enharmonic detection** extends this principle: while Hz equivalence is guaranteed by the tie, **notation changes require explicit accidentals**.
+Comparing note strings (F# vs Gb) is the minimal check needed to detect this visual change.
+When notation differs, bypass is prevented and normal decision logic applies - the accidental prints if it differs from the current remembered state (baseline).

 Position-based distinction for French ties is the simplest logic that correctly implements the engraving convention: French ties require restating accidentals at **measure boundaries only**, not within measures.
 Position determines the boundary condition naturally.

-This approach is the **most stringent without overengineering**: it correctly implements the musical rule using the simplest logic that works universally across all modes (standard key signatures, keyless `:standard`, keyless `:all-except-repeated`, keyless `:all`).
+This approach is the **most stringent without overengineering**: it correctly implements the musical rule using the simplest logic that works universally across all modes (standard key signatures, keyless `:standard`, keyless `:all-except-repeated`, keyless `:all`), with enharmonic detection as a natural extension.

 ### Courtesy Accidentals